 - Map of Greece

 Your ticket to the Acropolis allows you free access to the nearby Ancient Agora (or marketplace), which was the focal point of civic life in ancient Athens.
-Today, the agora is a lovely and shady oasis in the middle of the city’s chaos and great place to curl up with a book on a hot afternoon.
-The agora’s museum, inside the restored Stoa of Attalos, provides a fascinating glimpse into everyday life in ancient Athens. * Check prices for Acropolis Combo Ticket
+Today, the agora is a lovely and shady oasis in the middle of the city’s chaos and a great place to curl up with a book on a hot afternoon.
+The Agora’s museum, inside the restored Stoa of Attalos, provides a fascinating glimpse into everyday life in ancient Athens. * Check prices for Acropolis Combo Ticket

 Day Trips From Athens

 Delphi, the reputed home of the famous ancient oracle, is another excellent day trip from Athens.
-About 2.5 hours away from the city, Delphi is in the mountains, and its ancient ruins and gorgeous natural setting provide a perfect escape from the city’s summer heat.
+About 2.5 hours away from the city, Delphi is in the mountains.
+Its ancient ruins and gorgeous natural setting provide a perfect escape from the city’s summer heat.
 Numerous tours head to Delphi daily, as does the country’s national bus company, KTEL or you can take a tour here instead. * Check here for Delphi tours

-After you’ve thoroughly explored Athens and its surroundings, your next choice is whether you want to venture deeper into the mainland or head straight to the islands.
-If you choose to stay on the mainland, the Peloponnese is relatively close to Athens and will provide you with a good idea of daily life in Greece today.
+If you decide to explore on the mainland after Athens, the Peloponnese is relatively close to Athens and will provide you with a good idea of daily life in Greece today.